Basquiat × Warhol. Painting four hands

 Between 1984 and 1985, Jean-Michel Basquiat (1960-1988) and Andy Warhol (1928-1987) created around 160 paintings together in tandem, “à quatre mains”, including some of the largest works produced during their respective careers.
 Keith Haring (1958-1990), who witnessed their friendship and collaboration production, would go on to speak of a “conversation occurring through painting, instead of words,” and of two minds merging to create a “third distinctive and unique mind.”

-“Basquiat x Warhol.
-Painting 4 hands” will be the most important exhibition ever dedicated to this extraordinary body of work and will bring together more than 100 paintings jointly signed by the two artists.
-Also featured will be individual works by each as well as a set of works by other major artists (Keith Haring, Jenny Holzer, Kenny Scharf…) in order toevoke the energy of the New York downtown art scene of the 1980s.
+“Basquiat × Warhol.
+Painting four hands” is the most important exhibition ever dedicated to this extraordinary body of work and brings together more than three hundred works and documents including eighty canvases jointly signed by the two artists.
+Also featured are individual works by each as well as a set of works by other major artists (Futura 2000, Michael Halsband, Keith Haring, Jenny Holzer, Kenny Scharf...…) in order to evoke the energy of the New York downtown art scene of the 1980s.

 Jean-Michel Basquiat et Andy Warhol, Untitled (collaboration no.23) / Quality, 1984-1985